FuchurAT/Human-OversAIght/README.md

 A modular object detection application built with YOLO, featuring real-time video processing, Grad-CAM visualization, and multi-monitor support.

-**Part of the [Human Oversaight: The Ops Room](https://humanoversaight.cargo.site/) installation** - An interactive audio-visual installation that questions the role of human oversight of high-risk AI systems, established according to the European Artificial Intelligence Act: Article 14.
+**Part of the [Human Oversaight: The Ops Room](https://humanoversaight.cargo.site/) installation** - An interactive audio-visual installation that questions the role of human oversight of high-risk AI systems, established by the European Artificial Intelligence Act: Article 14.

 ## Project Context